BACK TO DIRECTIVES

 The Gyōji Directive

-Do not allow identity to substitute intent for outcome.
+Never substitute intent for outcome.

 Implementation Protocol

-1. Define outcomes explicitly before execution.
+1. Define binary success criteria before execution.

 Common Errors